 2: Developing an accessible online educational platformdedicated to PWDs, in easy-to-read language, in order to foster equal opportunities for distance learning.

-3: Defining an European distance learning model for PWDs.
+3: Defining a European distance learning model for PWDs.

-Creation of ADILE Toolkit: an online training course accessible educational materials and resources, directed at o PWDs with the aim of improving their understanding of the world around them and increasing their autonomy.
+Creation of an ADILE Toolkit: An online training course with accessible educational materials and resources, created for people with disabilties with the aim of improving their understanding of the world around them and increasing their autonomy.

-Educational platform: all the training materials contained in the training course will be made available in the ADILE platform, which will also be The model of accessible distance education proposed and tested by ADILE
+Educational platform: All training materials of the course will be made available on the ADILE platform, which will also be the model of accessible distance education proposed and tested by ADILE.

-Guidelines for the establishment of a European model for accessible distance learning for PWID: ADILE will create a model of distance education that guarantees accessibility, a model that is currently lacking at European level.
-The guidelines will enable this model to be applied to different contexts in a consistent manner, being directed at …
+Guidelines for the establishment of a European model for accessible distance learning for PWID: ADILE will create a model of distance education that guarantees accessibility that is currently lacking at the European level.
+These guidelines will enable the model to be applied in different contexts in a consistent manner.

 01/02/2022 – 01/02/2024